taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *(cite [this article](https://www.wunderground.com/resources/climate/abruptclimate.asp) and [the wikipedia page on thermohaline circulation](https://en.wikipedia.org/wiki/Thermohaline_circulation))*

-Woman with powerful thighs: **"As you can see from the videos of our remote sensor buoy, the influx of fresh water from melting glaciers is shoving an incredible amount of fresh water into the North Sea, enough that it is highly likely to shut down global ocean current circulations.
+Woman with powerful thighs: **"As you can see from the videos from our remote sensor buoy, the influx of fresh water from melting glaciers is shoving an incredible amount of fresh water into the North Sea, enough that it is highly likely to shut down global ocean current circulations.
 This will trigger very abrupt and very signficant changes to annual average temperatures worldwide, which will in turn strain our food and water resources."**

 Woman with powerful thighs: **"In short, things are about to get *very* bad."**